 Spent the day exploring an old gold mining town in Mogo along the south coast of New South Wales.

-This amazing country I call home; Australia, is always surprising me.
-Three times I’ve been to visit the small coastal town of Mogo and not once did I ever know the town was made famous fo it’s gold mine in the late 1800s.
+This amazing country I call home; Australia is always surprising me.
+Three times I’ve been to visit the small coastal town of Mogo and not once did I ever know the town was made famous for its gold mine in the late 1800s.

 The zoo itself is a brilliant place to visit, with panthers, cheetahs, lions and tigers, all old and over large crowds and spoilt rotten by the keepers, as they live out the remainder of their days in a sleepy old seaside village.

 What I didn’t realise was Mogo was first made famous for its gold in the late 1800s when Australia was abuzz with the massive Gold Rush.